nicolargo/glances/docs/glances-doc.rst

 where ``@server`` is the IP address or hostname of the server.

+To change the refresh rate of the page, just add the period in seconds between refreshes at the end of the URL, ie. to refresh every 10s, use ``http://@server:61208/10``.

 The Glances web interface follows responsive web design principles.

 Screenshot from Chrome on Android